Natalie Wood: Miracle on 34th Street

 Wood's best-known film as a child was Miracle on 34th Street (1947), starring Maureen O'Hara and John Payne at Fox.
 She plays a cynical girl who comes to believe a kindly department store holiday-season employee portrayed by Edmund Gwenn is the real Santa Claus.
 The film has become a Christmas classic; Wood was counted among the top child stars in Hollywood after the film and was so popular that Macy's invited her to appear in the store's annual Thanksgiving Day parade.

-Film historian John C. Tibbetts wrote that for the next few years following her success in Miracle, Wood played roles as a daughter in a series of family films: Driftwood (1947), at Republic; Scudda Hoo!
+Film historian John C. Tibbetts wrote that for the next few years, following her success in Miracle, Wood played roles as a daughter in a series of family films: Driftwood (1947), at Republic; Scudda Hoo!
 Scudda Hay!
 (1948); Chicken Every Sunday (1949); The Green Promise (1949); Fred MacMurray's daughter in Father Was a Fullback (1949), with O'Hara; Margaret Sullavan's daughter in No Sad Songs for Me (1950); the youngest sister in Our Very Own (1950); Never a Dull Moment (1950); James Stewart's daughter in The Jackpot (1950); Dear Brat (1951); Joan Blondell's neglected daughter in The Blue Veil (1951); The Rose Bowl Story (1952); Just for You (1952); and as the daughter of Bette Davis's character in The Star (1952).
 In all, Wood appeared in over twenty films as a child.
 She also appeared on television in episodes of Kraft Theatre and Chevron Theatre.

 Because Wood was a minor during her early years as an actress, she received her primary education on the studio lots wherever she was contracted.
 California law required that until age 18, child actors had to spend at least three hours per day in the classroom, notes Harris.
 "She was a straight A student", and one of the few child actors to excel at arithmetic.
 Director Joseph L. Mankiewicz, who directed her in The Ghost and Mrs. Muir (1947), said that, "In all my years in the business, I never met a smarter moppet."
 Wood remembered that period in her life, saying, "I always felt guilty when I knew the crew was sitting around waiting for me to finish my three hours.
 As soon as the teacher let us go, I ran to the set as fast as I could."

-Wood's mother continued to play a significant role in her daughter's early career, coaching her and micromanaging aspects of her career even after Wood acquired agents.
+Wood's mother continued to play a vital role in her daughter's early career, coaching her, and micromanaging aspects of her career even after Wood acquired agents.
 As a child actress, Wood received significant media attention.
 By age nine, she had been named the "most exciting juvenile motion picture star of the year" by Parents magazine.